peterkinget/MOSbiusBook/_sources/5_sw_support/MOSbiusTools.md

 You can create the connections file manually or from an LTspice schematic using the `cir_to_connections` script (see below).

-Once you have the connections file you can proceed with generating bitstream files for your digital pattern generator or upload the connections file to the Raspberry Pi PICO
+Once you have the connections file you can proceed with generating bitstream files for your digital pattern generator or upload the connections file to the Raspberry Pi PICO.

-## Installing the MOSbiusTools
+<span style="font-size: 150%;">**Installing the MOSbiusTools**</span>

-We currently provide two scripts [^source] to assist with generating connections and bitstream files to program the switch matrix on the MOSbius chip.
-The tools can be installed with a python package from TestPyPI as [MOSbiusTools](https://test.pypi.org/project/MOSbiusTools):
+We currently provide two scripts [^source] to assist with generating *connections* and *bitstream files* to program the switch matrix on the MOSbius chip.
+The tools can be installed with a python package from TestPyPI called [MOSbiusTools](https://test.pypi.org/project/MOSbiusTools):
 - we advise to create a virtual environment to install the tools;
 - install using `pip3 install -i https://test.pypi.org/simple MOSbiusTools`;
 - this installs the MOSbiusTools module and two executable scripts, more details below: